TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/AppendixA/SyntaxObjectPathsObjectsProperties/Index.rst

      backgroundColor = blue
    }

-What happened here is that we broke down the full  *object path* , "asdf.zxcvbnm" into its components "asdf" and "zxcvbnm" which are separated by a period, ".", and then we used the curly brace operators, { and } , to bind them together again.
-To describe this relationship of the components of an  *object path* we normally call "asdf "  *the object* and " zxcvbnm "  *the property* of that object.
+What happened here is that we broke down the full *object path*, "asdf.zxcvbnm" into its components "asdf" and "zxcvbnm" which are separated by a period, ".", and then we used the curly brace operators, { and } , to bind them together again.
+To describe this relationship of the components of an *object path* we normally call "asdf" *the object* and "zxcvbnm" *the property* of that object.

 So although the terms *objects* and *properties* normally hint at some context (semantics) we may also use them purely to describe the various parts of an object path without considering the context and meaning.
 Consider this::